What was the FCA announcement on 26 November 2019 about some bonds?

 Will this mean any changes to Downing products?

-It may result in some of our bonds being available only for High Net Worth Investors, Sophisticated investors and Advised investors to invest.
-So if you are an everyday investor, from 2020 you may not be able to invest in our full range of products.
+It may result in some of our bonds being available only for High Net Worth and Sophisticated investors.
+So if you are an everyday or advised investor, from 2020 you may not be able to invest in our full range of products.

-I am an everyday investor, but I want to continue to invest in the full range of products, what are my options?
+I am an everyday / advised investor, but I want to continue to invest in the full range of products, what are my options?

 You may find that you already qualify as a High Net Worth Individual, or a Sophisticated Investor in which case you can change your investor type in your Account area.